Sverre Olaf Lie: Professional and private life

 Increasingly, he was also active in SIOP, the international association for child oncology.
-From 1996-1999, after having served 4 years as a treasurer in the board, he was president of the association.
+From 1996 to 1999, after having served four years as a treasurer in the board, he was president of the association.

+The host of the SIOP meeting in Hannover in 1992, raised money to invite young doctors from low and middle-income countries, which resulted in Paediatric Oncology in the Developing Countries (PODC).
+After Lie became president, he recruited young and energetic colleagues, mainly from India and Africa, asking them what they would like to prioritise.
+Representatives from India said they wanted capacity building and training for their young doctors.
+Lie convinced the Director General of WHO, Gro Harlem Brundtland (whom he knew from medical school) to give a grant of $100,000 to get PODC started.

+In India this led to several workshops to develop training materials to "train the teachers".
+This has been hugely successful and India and the surrounding countries now have networks of care providing excellent treatment for children with cancer.

+In South Africa he initiated a collaboration with Peter Hesseling, to develop a cost effective treatment for Burkitt's lymphoma, which at the time had a terrible prognosis.
+They developed a slimmed down protocol which reduced costs from $45,000 (which was the cost in high-income countries) to $50 for each patient, and raised survival rates to almost 40%, including supportive care.

 Post-retirement professional life

-After retiring, Sverre Lie changed career and started working in global health.
-He worked as a senior advisor to the prime minister of Norway in the field of maternal, newborn and child health from 2006 to 2010, and after that worked in the global health section of the Norwegian health directorate from 2008-2018.
-From 2018-2019 he was a consultant at NAKMI, the competence center of immigrants health.
+After retiring, Lie changed career and started working in global health.
+He worked as a senior advisor to the prime minister of Norway in the field of maternal, newborn and child health from 2006 to 2010, and after that worked in the global health section of the Norwegian health directorate from 2008 to 2018.
+From 2018 to 2019 he was a consultant at NAKMI, the competence center of immigrants health.

-Sverre Lie has published more than 200 articles in journals and books and is co-author of several books.
+Lie published more than 200 articles in journals and books and was co-author of several books.